Aashi24/shreyakr-portfolio/Assignment3and4.md

 # 6 : SUMMARY

 In my opinion, this critiquing method is highly effective.
-It allows us to dissassemble various aspects of a visualization and gauge its effectiveness holistically.
-Data visualizations are created with the inten of bringing out the patterns and meaning burried in numeric data.
-They are designed so that the avergae reader can grasp its meaning easily, without having to sift through it to gather information.
-The effectiveness of a visualization, therefore, relies heavily on the creator's intention to portray a persuasive narrative as well as the reader's reception of the message.
-This particular method of critiquing data visualizations takes into account both these aspects and is therefore, a good measure of the effectiveness of a visualization.
+It allows us to disassemble various aspects of visualization and gauge its effectiveness holistically.
+Data visualizations are created with the intent of bringing out the patterns and meaning buried in numeric data.
+They are designed so that the average reader can grasp its meaning easily, without having to sift through it to gather information.
+The effectiveness of a data visualization, therefore, relies heavily on the creator's intention to portray a persuasive narrative as well as the reader's reception of the message.
+This particular method of critiquing data visualizations takes into account both these aspects and is, therefore, a good measure of the effectiveness of a data visualization.

 Data-Viz is a powerful tool that can be used to persuade readers.
 They should be informative and provide intellectual stimuli as well as emotive in the sense that it produces a powerful emotional response in the reader.
-The Data Visualization Effectiveness Profile critiquing method assess visualizations from both perspectives which makes it very effective.
+The Data Visualization Effectiveness Profile critiquing method assesses visualizations from both perspectives which makes it very effective.
 What I like most about this is that it allows one to assess visualizations from a reader's perspective.

-Since we analyse a visualtisation using 7 holistic metrics, it helps us identify precisely which area needs enhancement and why a particular visualisation isn't quite working.
+Since we analyze a visualization using 7 holistic metrics, it helps us identify precisely which area needs enhancement and why a particular visualization isn't quite working.
 This process helps in the refinement process since we know exactly what to fix in order to make a data-viz more effective.

 <- [Return to my Portfolio page](/README.md)